-Indosat Ooredoo Hutchison, commonly known as Indosat, is a leading telecommunications provider headquartered in Jakarta, Indonesia.
+Indosat Ooredoo, commonly known as Indosat, is a leading telecommunications provider headquartered in Jakarta, Indonesia.
 Established in 1967, the company has evolved significantly, becoming a key player in the Indonesian telecom industry, particularly in mobile and data services.
 Indosat offers a diverse range of products, including mobile voice, SMS, and internet services, catering to both individual and business customers.
-Its unique offerings, such as innovative data packages and competitive pricing, have positioned it as a preferred choice among users.
-With a strong market presence, Indosat has achieved notable milestones, including the merger with Ooredoo and Hutchison, enhancing its operational capabilities across major regions in Indonesia.
-The company continues to focus on expanding its network infrastructure and digital services, solidifying its reputation as a trusted telecommunications partner in the region.
+Its unique selling proposition lies in its innovative digital solutions and extensive network coverage across major operational regions in Indonesia.
+With a strong market position, Indosat has achieved notable milestones, including the launch of 4G LTE services and a commitment to enhancing digital connectivity.
+The company continues to focus on expanding its services, ensuring it remains at the forefront of Indonesia's telecommunications landscape.

 How does Indosat's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.